 |Iconic Alberta Skies and Magnificent Views of the Foothills and Rockies|

 I first heard of Glenbow Ranch Provincial Park a couple years ago when I saw a friend’s fantastic fall photos.
-Thrilled to discover a new park, just half an hour west of Calgary on Highway 1A, we headed out that weekend to see the foliage for ourselves.
-The autumn leaves did not disappoint and the trails at Glenbow Ranch have continued to delight the whole family through springs and summers also.
+Thrilled to discover a new park (est. 2015), just half an hour west of Calgary on Highway 1A, we headed out that weekend to see the foliage for ourselves.
+The autumn leaves did not disappoint and the trails at Glenbow Ranch have continued to delight the whole family year-round.

 |Glenbow Ranch in Fall|

 - Hiking: With 28 kilometres of trails, you have lots of options.
 For little legs, Tiger Lily Loop (2 km) is just right.
 Be sure to take the 200 metre detour to the lookout.
 The view is fantastic!
 For more information on Tiger Lily Loop, see The Best Short Hikes Near Calgary.